Jehovah's Witnesses and Blood Transfusion

 Blood Transfusion Consent

-Blood transfusion consent is the process of obtaining permission from a patient to receive a blood transfusion.
-A blood transfusion is a medical procedure in which blood or blood products are given to a patient through an intravenous (IV) line.
+What is Blood Transfusion Consent?
+Blood transfusion consent is the process through which a patient agrees to receive a blood transfusion after being fully informed about the procedure.
+This medical procedure involves the intravenous delivery of blood or blood products to a patient.

 Emergent Transfusion and Consent